zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/low-code-db-app-dev/low-code-db-app-dev.md

 5. You can also go back to the **Definition** tab (next to Try it out) and scroll to the **Responses** section at bottom of the page to further explore the type of data that gets returned.
 Under Responses, Schema will show you the object fields and data types, while Example will give you example data without having to make a request like you did above.

-## Stuck?
-Download the Application Here
-Stuck on a step or struggling with the task?
-You can download a copy of the Movies Watchlist application through Lab 1 and follow the instructions below to import it into your Oracle APEX workspace.

-- [Click here](./files/lab1.sql) to download a copy of the app at the end of Task 3.

-- You can import Lab 1 to your APEX workspace by clicking **Import** in the App Builder home page and following the wizard steps.

 ## Task 4: Creating REST Data Sources

 This task will walk you through how to set up REST Data Sources that will be used to get movie data from TMDB API.
 You will use these REST sources in later tasks to build out the movie search functionality.
 Make sure you have easy access to your API key that you signed up for in the Introduction steps, as you will need it to build out the REST sources.